embergershared/afd-aca-private/README.md

 ### Option 3: Wait for Azure Container Apps to support Azure Private Link

-- When `Private Link` will be available for `Container Environment`, the connection will be similar to the one actually available with `AKS` with an `Internal Load Balancer` with `Private Link Service`.
+- When `Private Link` will be available for `Container Environment`, the connection will be similar to the one actually available with `AKS` through an `Internal Load Balancer` with `Private Link Service`.

 - Here's an example of `origin` that uses `Private Link` on `AKS`: